micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 You can now interact with the LangGraph-Orchestrated Research Assistant for Ready Tensor!

+📁 Output Locations
+  - 📂 Validated Profiles: outputs/profiles/*.json
+  - 📂 Comparison Reports: outputs/comparison/*.json and .html
+  - 📁 Log Files: logs/*.log
+💡 You can download the latest validated profile and log file directly from the Streamlit interface.

 To debug `Guardrails` integration, run the app as above and monitor the terminal for raw vs. validated outputs.